Dignity First Fund

 We Care 2 Inc

 We Care 2 Inc received $31,818 in Dignity First funding to help to double its daily capacity to serve hot breakfasts to homeless people in Hervey Bay, with a new mobile food service van.

 Wesley Mission Qld received $30,156 through the Dignity First fund to enable socially isolated and vulnerable people to charge their phones, use the internet or read a magazine or book at its Logan Street Library trailer.
 The library is an initiative of Wesley Mission Qld and Logan Housing and Homelessness Network.

 YFS Logan received $50,000 to develop and deliver 8 secure mobile phone charging stations for use by people experiencing homelessness.
 The charging stations will be placed in homelessness services, homelessness hubs and outreach venues, enabling people to leave their mobile phones to charge while they undertake other activities such as seeing a support worker or having a health check.

 The Queensland Government established the Dignity First Fund in 2016.

-In each round, $2.5 million is allocated across multiple approved applications:
+In each round, $2.5 million is allocated across multiple approved applications with funding for: